Product notes, new features, and known issues for Red Hat Satellite.

 - Foreman_webhooks replaces foreman_hooks

 - Satellite 6.10 replaces the foreman_hooks plugin with foreman_webhooks to simplify integration with external systems to Satellite through their APIs.
 When specific events occur in Satellite, a user-defined webhook is triggered.
-An example would be the use of a webhook to populate the Ansible Tower inventory on completion of host provisioning, or triggering an Ansible job in Tower, after the repository has been synchronized in Satellite.
+An example would be the use of a webhook to populate the Ansible Automation Platform (AAP) inventory on completion of host provisioning, or triggering an Ansible job in AAP, after the repository has been synchronized in Satellite.

 - Personal Access Tokens